Self-Employed 401(k) Plans for Small Business Owners

 High Contribution Limits

 Limited liability companies and limited partnerships are two of the best ways to own your family business.
 However, another option that isn't discussed as much is a so-called Solo 401(k) or Self-Employed 401(k).
 With this type of account, unlike an ordinarily Roth 401(k), a business owner is both the employer and the employee.
-As a result, for tax year 2019, business owners can contribute a staggering $56,000 to their 401(k) plan this year, wiping all of that off their income taxes!
+As a result, for the tax year 2019, business owners can contribute a staggering $56,000 to their 401(k) plan this year, wiping all of that off their income taxes!

 It gets even better for business owners aged 50 and older because they're allowed to contribute "catch-up" funds for a total allowable investment of $62,000 in tax-sheltered funds each year.